List of diplomatic missions in Somaliland

-This article lists the diplomatic missions in Somaliland, a de facto independent republic, whose independence is not officially recognised by any member state of the United Nations or any other international organisation.
+This article lists the diplomatic missions in Somaliland, a de facto independent republic whose independence is not officially recognised by most member states of the United Nations or any other international organisation.
 The capital city of Hargeisa hosts no embassies of UN member states, but at least three consulates and a number of liaison offices.
+Israel became the first UN member state to formally recognise its independence in December 2025 and is expected to open an embassy in Somaliland.